parnapraveen/Final_RecipeProject/README.md

 ## Hypothesis Testing
 <!-- Explain your hypothesis tests and results -->
+**Null Hypothesis:** There is no effect of Recipes with 1000+ Calories on recipe rating.

+**Alternate Hypothesis:** Recipes with 1000 or more calories have a lower average rating

+**Test Statistic:** Difference in mean rating between recipes with 1000+ calories and under 1000 calories

+Here is the average rating calculated of recipes that are >= 1000.
+True is recipes with 1000+ calories, False is recipes less than 1000 calories.
+False    4.681211
+True     4.655571

+*(Mean of Rating of Recipes with 1000+ calories) - (Mean of Rating of Recipes under 1000 calories)*

+**Clarity of Hypotheses**: The null hypothesis provides a clear assumption that there is no relationship between calorie content and recipe ratings.
+The alternate hypothesis directly addresses the question by positing a specific effect (lower ratings for higher-calorie, 1000+ recipes).

+ **Appropriate Measure**: The choice of the mean rating difference as the test statistic is appropriate because it provides a clear and interpretable measure of the effect size.
+It allows us to quantify the difference in user satisfaction between high-calorie and lower-calorie recipes.
 <iframe
   src="assets/hypo_test.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

+**Result:**

+P Value: 0.0

+Reject the Null Hypotheses

+**Statistical Significance**: A p-value of 0.0 indicates that the observed difference in ratings is highly statistically significant.
+This strong evidence against the null hypothesis suggests that there could be an effect of calorie content on recipe ratings.
+It's unlikely that there's no relationship between high calorie recipes and ratings.

 ## Framing a Prediction Problem
 ### Prediction Problem Characteristics